 So Father, help me learn from this mistake David made.

-1 – If there is a place I am supposed to be, do not let me make excuses to avoid being there.
+1 – If there is a place I am supposed to be, help me get there!
+Not make excuses to be somewhere else.

 Help me take my responsibilities seriously and not be swayed by fear, or laziness, or arguments to the contrary.
 If I am in the center of Your will, I am less vulnerable to the suggestions and oppression of satan.